 Depending on the particular application, this increase in room pickup might be desirable, but often it’s not.
 In many cases, the goal of adjusting the microphone axis is solely to tame high frequencies, such as sibilance, and the increase in room pickup is just an undesirable side-effect.

 With a Sphere's Off-Axis Correction feature it is also possible to continuously adjust the directivity of the polar pattern, so if you want to add more or less room sound you can do that without significantly affecting the overall sound of the direct pickup.
 This means that if you’ve dialed in a vocal sound that you love, but you just want a little more reverberation, all you have to do is adjust the polar pattern from say cardioid to be more sub-cardioid or omni.
 The value of this feature might not be immediately obvious, but it can be incredibly powerful.
+For example, you can use it to optimize the sound of your vocal booth.
 See the Off-Axis Correction chapter in the Sphere User Guide for more information on this subject.

 I Like Your Backside

 In theory, omni and figure-eight microphones should have exactly the same response from the front as the back.
 But in practice, this is never exactly the case, and with some mics the difference between the front and back is substantial enough that it’s like having two different mics in one.
 But the asymmetrical response means that these mics would not be a good choice in some circumstances, such as for a mid-side miking technique where you need symmetry, especially for the figure-eight mic, to produce a consistent stereo image.